 Within the cutilage of the site itself a mixture of Birch, Larch, Rowan & Scot Pine trees and bushes at approx. 1.5m centres will be planted out to give a 25% foliage cover.
-All these trees will be at least half standard (approx. 1.5m in height) as noted on the site plan (NORTH-MAGGIE / PLANNING / 01).
+All these trees will be at least half standard (approx. 1.5m in height).